paldhous/ucsc/2018/investigative-policy/md/nonprofits-people.md

 ##### [Guidestar](http://www.guidestar.org/)

 From the homepage, you can search for non-profits by name.
 The advanced search page is [here](http://www.guidestar.org/AdvancedSearch.aspx).
-Once on the page for an individual non-profit, for example [here](http://www.guidestar.org/organizations/53-0196572/american-chemical-society.aspx) for the American Chemical Society, who will see a green button to the right to download the three most recent 990s:
+Once on the page for an individual non-profit, for example [here](http://www.guidestar.org/organizations/53-0196572/american-chemical-society.aspx) for the American Chemical Society, who will see a button to the right to show and download the three most recent 990s:

 ![](img/nonprofits_people_1.jpg)

-You will need to [sign up](https://www.guidestar.org/Login.aspx) for a free account to view these forms.
+You will need to [sign up](https://www.guidestar.org/Account/Register) for a free account to view these forms.
 You can also pay for access to more reports and certain information extracted from them -- however, I have never found any need to do this.

 ##### [CitizenAudit](https://www.citizenaudit.org/)

 This is a project set up by the data journalist [Luke Rosiak](https://twitter.com/lukerosiak), originally with backing from the Sunlight Foundation.
 It is systematically digitizing 990s using optical character recognition, so that they become fully searchable.
 So not only can you use the search box on the home page to search for an organization and its 990s, but you can also search the documents for mentions of people, payments from one non-profit to another, and so on.
 There is a good write-up of its uses in journalism [here](http://www.icij.org/blog/2013/09/investigating-charities-how-search-finances-nonprofits-and-foundations).

-For comparison with Guidestar, [here](https://www.citizenaudit.org/530196572/) is the page for the American Chemical Society:
+For comparison with Guidestar, [here](https://www.citizenaudit.org/organization/530196572/american-chemical-society/) is the page for the American Chemical Society:

 ![](img/nonprofits_people_2.jpg)

-The `Tax Documents (Form 990s)` tab should have links to 990-EO and 990-T documents going back over 15 years.
+The `Tax Forms (Form 990s)` tab at left should have links to 990-EO and 990-T documents going back over 15 years.
 More recent ones should have searchable **Raw text**, although there is a delay between the documents being posted and the raw text being made available.
 (You can also download the scanned PDFs and search them directly in a PDF viewer such as Adobe Acrobat or Preview.)

 When CitizenAudit launched, it was entirely free.
 It has now become self-supporting, which means that after [40 searches or page views](https://www.citizenaudit.org/pages/faq/) from a particular IP address, you will be asked to sign up for a [paid account](https://www.citizenaudit.org/accounts/signup/).
 This limits its utility, however if you have a project for which you need to gather alot of information on non-profits, and particularly if you need to look at how money passes from one to another, buying a 30-day pass for $99 may be a worthwhile option.

-The full **Funders and Grantees** section, which lists organizations giving and receiving money to the non-profit in question, is only available with a paid account.
+The other tabs at left allow you to view and download  structured data extracted from the Forms 990.
+(The download button is only available to paying customers, but you can use the [Chrome Table Capture plugin]((if you have a paid account, but you can also use the Chrome Table Capture Plugin)) as a workaround.)

+The `Grants` and `Related & Supported Organizations` tabs are especially usedul at looking for transfers of money in and out of nonprofits.
+We'll come back and look at these after looking at a sample Form 1990.

 ##### What's in a Form 990-EO?

-Do check to see whether the return is form anything other than a full calendar year, and for check marks near the top that may identify initial or amended returns.
+Do check to see whether the return is from anything other than a full calendar year, and for check marks near the top that may identify initial or amended returns.

 - **Part I** gives a summary of revenue and expenses over the past two years.